Kalani Oceanside Retreat: History

-In 1975, two professional dancers, Richard Koob, and Earnest Morgan purchased the original 19-acre property, which they named Kalani Honua, which translates to "harmony of Heaven on Earth.”
+In 1975, two professional dancers, Richard Koob, and Ernest Morgan purchased the original 19-acre property, which they named Kalani Honua, which translates to "harmony of Heaven on Earth.”

 Workshops and classes were conducted including Hawaiian culture, yoga, dance, painting, music, and creative writing.
 Workshop and course offerings increased as Kalani gained more recognition.
 Extensive volunteer, sabbatical, and visiting artist education programs were developed.

 The Kalani campus was expanded to its current 120 acres, with the purchase of the adjacent 94-acre Kalani Kai ("Heavenly Sea") parcel, and the 6-acre Kalani Mauka ("Heavenly Uplands") parcel, land specifically dedicated to building a sustainable agricultural community.

 Programs

 Kalani operates as a non-profit, 501(c)(3) charity through Kalani Honua, Inc., with a focus on nature, culture, and wellness.

 Kalani's residential retreats offer workshops on art and human development, holistic health, Hawaiian culture, and include yoga, dance, and bodywork.

 Kalani sponsors the Puna Community Arts Program, which consists of daily scheduled public offerings such as yoga, meditation, qigong, dance, alternative healing and a weekly ecstatic dance program.
 Special events consist of lectures, performances, symposia, festivals, dances, and other activities open to the general public, including the Puna Music Festival, Puna Culinary Festival, Illuminato, and the Hawai'i Yoga Festival.

 Kalani oversees a residential volunteer education program, with more than 100 volunteers on-site at a time.
 Volunteers are expected to contribute to the community through work in the kitchen, housekeeping, grounds, maintenance, or administrative office, and are encouraged to participate in daily life in the community, as well as workshops, classes, and Arts Program activities.
 Sabbatical and Visiting Artist programs are also offered.

 The Hawai'i Massage School at Kalani offers full-time and part-time bodywork training, as well as an apprenticeship program approved by the Hawai'i State Massage Board to satisfy course requirements and prepare for the state certification examination.

 As of 2013, Kalani's annual economic impact was estimated at nearly $10 million.
 The majority of Kalani's expenditures stay in the state, and contribute to the local economy of the Puna District, the poorest district in Hawai'i.
 All proceeds from guest stays go into Kalani’s community programming and services.
 According to Kalani founder Richard Koob, "[Kalani buys] as much produce as we can from local farmers, with many farmers growing specifically to supply Kalani’s needs."